 - Deep wall diving in Kalanggaman with thousands of fish

-- Cavern diving in Gato Island with sleeping white tip sharks, where you actually cross the island from one side to the other!
+- Cavern diving with white-tip sharks in Gato Island with sleeping white tip sharks, where you actually cross the island from one side to the other!

-- Wreck diving on the Doña Marilyn, a 100m ferry who sank in 1982 during a typhoon, via a discovery tour of Carnaza island
+- Diving on the Doña Marilyn shipwreck, a 100m ferry who sank in 1982 during a typhoon, via a discovery tour of Carnaza island

 So between the dives near the island, the day trips to the further dive sites, the inland exploration of the island, and a return trip in motorbike to Bogo (the nearest town, 37km away from Maya, with an ATM!), I wish I had 2 or 3 more days to give a try a few more times to dive Monad Shoal!